seandavi/AtacSeqWorkshop/README.md

 * Isolate nucleosome-free and mononucleosome regions from ATAC-seq data.
 * Install and use IGV to visualize data in genomic context.
 * Create profile plots using the heatmaps package.

+# Thanks

+To Thomas Carroll at Rockefeller University for this larger workshop that served as inspiration: https://github.com/RockefellerUniversity/RU_ATACseq